tytydraco/yessleep/out/Three_years_ago_my_father_suffered_irreversible_brain_damage_He_found_something_on_my_lawn_thats_fixing_him.md

 Dad implanted himself there.

-He dug through the soil, blooming overnight.
+He dug through the soil, blooming in my backyard overnight.

 I walked outside this evening and stood under the tree.